Maanex/tudebot3/README.md

 **Please notice that this bot was made for personal use.
 You can still use it for your server but I cannot guarantee that everything is working perfectly outside the tested environment**

+**Please also notice that current versions of this bot are closed source again.
+You can ask for having a look though.**

 ## Features
 ### Done
 - Quotes Channel